sadayas/MechaCar_Statistical_Analysis/README.md

 While both of lot 1 and lot 2 are well above the common 0.05 percent.
 Both are not enough to reject the null hypothesis.
 With lot 1 having a p-value of 1, there is no difference with the population mean.
 Alongside lot 1, lot 2 has a p-level of 0.61.
 Which as well above the common percent.

 However with the lot 3, and its p-value of 0.042.
 It is well under the common percent of 0.05 percent.
 There is a difference statistically with the population mean.
 Therefore, lot 3 can reject the null hypothesis.

+### Study Design: MechaCar vs Competition

+In this study, we will determine how MechaCar competes with other car models.
+MPG (city/highway fuel efficiency), horse power, and cost  are important in today's standard.
+In our data compliation, we will need to determine how to improve or even reach the standard metrics in relation of the top car models.

+Metrics
+We will be testing MechaCar's MPG, horse power, and costs.

+In our hypothesis,
+Null -
+MechaCar's MPG, horse power, and costs is comparable to other competitor's.
+Alternative -
+MechaCar's MPG and horse power are greater than the competitor's, costs will be less than.

+Tests-
+ANOVA, as we will test for statistical differences between multiple samples.
+We need to determine how each metric will do in comparsion.
+With the categorical data types, we will be able to compare between many sources.